dkvz/img-lightbox/README.md

 Uncompressed minified size: 8.5Kb including the loading spinner image.

+**Note**: we no longer minify the build - It seems to be standard practice for libraries nowadays.

 ## Using the component from npm
 To use it in a project with a module bundler, install the dependency first:
 ```